-Homes unprepared for the natural threats on the power grid were left vulnerable in the aftermath of Hurricanes Irma and María.
-Rebuilding to protect federal investment and to sustain recovery efforts requires resilient design and improvements that incorporate modern technology for life-sustaining purposes during off-grid events.
-Energy and water resilience efforts may include the installation of photovoltaic systems and battery storage for critical loads of an energy storage installation and medical needs.
-Business and public facilities may benefit from energy production and storage and water storage systems that can support health, safety, and needs of the public.
+Homes unprepared for natural threats to the power grid were left vulnerable in the aftermath of Hurricanes Irma and María.
+Rebuilding to protect federal investment and sustain recovery efforts requires resilient design and improvements to energy and water systems that incorporate modern technology for life-sustaining purposes during off-grid events.

+Under the CEWRI Program, energy and water resilience efforts may involve installing photovoltaic systems and battery storage for critical loads, including medical/health needs.